mosn/mosn-tutorial/istio/mosn-with-istio/step3.md

 `kubectl get svc -n istio-system`{{execute}}

 Check that the pod in related has been successfully deployed and that `STATUS` is `Running`.

-**Note**: If it is observed that the `STATUS` of the pod `prometheus-xxx` is `InvalidImageName,` it can be ignored for now, due to a bug in Istio that currently fixes the [PR](https://github.com/istio/istio/pull/22464) that has merged into the trunk.

 `kubectl get pods -n istio-system`{{execute}}